jcetron/jcetron.github.io/cv.md

 **Cetron, J. S.**, Connolly, A. C., Diamond, S. G., May, V. V., Kraemer, D. J. M. (2016, May).
 The role of motor regions in representing engineering concepts.
 Poster presented at the inaugural meeting of the Psychonomics Society International, Granada, Spain.

 **Cetron, J. S.**, Connolly, A. C., Diamond, S. G., May, V. V., Kraemer, D. J. M. (2016, April).
 The role of motor regions in representing engineering concepts.
 Poster presented at the annual meeting of the Cognitive Neuroscience Society, New York, NY.

+## Teaching & Mentorship
+**Teaching Fellow, PSY 1950: Intermediate Statistical Analysis in Psychology**
+_Harvard University, Cambridge, MA, Fall 2020_
+Lead instructor: Patrick Mair
+Teaching Fellow for the introductory graduate statistics course required of all Harvard Psychology doctoral students.
+Material covered: introduction to R statistical software, linear regression, mixed-effects modeling, and generalized linear (mixed-effect) models.
+Designed all laboratory materials and problem sets, teaching two weekly 90-minute sections providing individualized written feedback on assignments.
+In Fall 2020, all teaching was conducted over Zoom.

+**Research Advisor to Neuroscience Thesis Student**
+_Harvard University, Cambridge, MA, Fall 2020 - Present_
+Advisee: Jacob Blair
+Collaborated with, supervised, and mentored a Harvard undergraduate neuroscience thesis student (Jacob Blair) beginning Fall 2020 to develop and initiate a research project on the psychological representations of opinion and factual statements.
+This research program will develop into a neuroimaging study and continue through 2021 and into 2022.

+**Research Advisor to NSF Leadership Alliance Student**
+_Harvard University, Cambridge, MA, Summers 2019 & 2020_
+Advisee: Onyul Haque
+Collaborated with, supervised, and mentored a visiting undergraduate student (Onyul Hauqe) for two consecutive summers in the development, administration, analysis, and presentation of a new research project on intergroup attitude importance, culminating in a manuscript that we are preparing to submit for peer-reviewed upblication.
+Student also presented work at a national conference each summer.

 ## Skills
 **Computational Skills**